michaelodusami/michaelodusami/README.md

 ## Hi there 👋, I am Michael Odusami

-- 🦁 I am a self taught Full Stack Engineer attending Virginia Tech pursuing a Bachelors in Engineering
+- 🦁 I am a self taught Software Engineer attending Virginia Tech pursuing a Bachelors in Engineering
-- 🌱 I am currently learning about spring boot, system design, api testing, and maybe Arduino very soon.
+- 🌱 I am currently learning about system design, api testing, and maybe Arduino very soon.
 - 📚 I have just started to post what I learn on Medium, so please take a look -> [michaelodusami.medium](https://michaelodusami.medium.com/)
-- 🔭 I am currently working on building an amazon backend api!
-Using Spring Boot w/ PostgreSQL
+- 🔭 I am currently working on building an mobile application which will be releaed between June-August.

 <h2> Skills </h2>
 <table align="center">